Health, safety and wellbeing

 We want to be an example to all organisations working in the forest environment.
 We take pride in our health, safety and welfare culture.
 In Forestry and Land Scotland we aim to:

-- Eliminate work accidents for National Forest Estate workers
+- Eliminate work accidents for our workers and contractors

 - Sustain a healthy working environment that supports physical and mental health